samapriya/gee_asset_manager_addon/README.md

 ```

 ### Task Query
-This script counts all currently running, cancelled, ready and failed tasks and requires no arguments.
+This script counts all currently running, cancelled, pending and failed tasks and requires no arguments.

 ```
 > geeadd tasks -h